Mr. David Batchelder

 A lifelong idealist, I was attracted to the open field of charter schools, and the challenging goal of developing a unique school for committed students was exciting.
-I will admit, 18 years after Steve and I started the development of this project, that I am so honored to be a part of James Madison Preparatory School.
+I will admit, now 19 years after my brother Steve and I started the development of this 'project', that I am so honored to be a part of James Madison Preparatory School.
 One of the best things about teaching is that every day, every class, and every student is different.
 I enthusiastically enjoy surprises, and there are so many great surprises, in and out of the classroom, EVERY SINGLE DAY!

-The courses I teach at Madison Prep are World History, World Religions, Music Appreciation, and American Government.
+The courses I teach at Madison Prep are 7th Grade American History; 9th grade World Religions, Music Appreciation, and American Government, and 6th grade Music.
 Fortunate for the many opportunities outside the classroom at JMPS, I am the choir and Drumline director, head coach for Track and Field, choral/vocal/acting coach and tech director for the JMPS theater program, as well as a few other hats that I wear.